Understanding the Different Levels of Driver’s Licences in BC

 What is the Graduated Licensing Program (GLP)?

-The Different Driver’s License Levels in the GLP
+The Different Driver’s Licence Levels in the GLP

-The first license level is a Class 7, which is graduated.
+The first licence level is a Class 7, which is graduated.
 This license takes about three years to complete before you can test for your Class 5 and includes:

-- Learner’s License - You are eligible for this learner’s license in BC on or after your 16th birthday.
+- Learner’s Licence - You are eligible for this learner’s license in BC on or after your 16th birthday.
 Your parent must sign a consent form, then you will have to take an ICBC driver licensing knowledge test and pass a vision screening.
-With this license, you can only drive with a qualified supervisor.
+With this licence, you can only drive with a qualified supervisor.
 You must put the red, magnetic L sign on your vehicle while you are driving and you are limited to one passenger in addition to your supervisor.
-No electronic devices, drinking alcohol or driving between midnight and 5:00 am with this license level.
+No electronic devices, drinking alcohol or driving between midnight and 5:00 am with this licence level.

-- Novice License - This license takes one year of driving practice with a supervisor.
-You will need to take and pass the Class 7 road test to get approved for your N license.
-With this license, you are required to display the N sign, and you cannot drink alcohol when driving.
-Electronic devices are strictly prohibited and you are limited to one passenger (outside of immediate family) unless you are with a supervisor that is 25 years in age or older and has a valid license.
+- Novice Licence - This license takes one year of driving practice with a supervisor.
+You will need to take and pass the Class 7 road test to get approved for your N licence.
+With this licence, you are required to display the N sign, and you cannot drink alcohol when driving.
+Electronic devices are strictly prohibited and you are limited to one passenger (outside of immediate family) unless you are with a supervisor that is 25 years in age or older and has a valid licence.

-- Class 5 License - After two years of safe driving, you can apply for your full driver’s license in BC.
+- Class 5 Licence - After two years of safe driving, you can apply for your full driver’s license in BC.
 You will have to take a Class 5 road test to prove your driving skills.
-If you pass, you will receive a full license and no longer have the same restrictions of a Novice or Learner’s License.
+If you pass, you will receive a full licence and no longer have the same restrictions of a Novice or Learner’s License.